Evergreen: Evergreen species

-Leaf longevity in evergreen plants varies from a few months to several decades (over thirty years in the Great Basin bristlecone pine).
+The longevity of individual leaves in evergreen plants varies from a few months to several decades, up to a maximum of 45 years in the Great Basin bristlecone pine Pinus longaeva.

-Evergreen families

-Japanese umbrella pine is unique in that it has its own family of which it is the only species.
+Prominent families including evergreen species

 Differences between evergreen and deciduous species

 Evergreen and deciduous species vary in a range of morphological and physiological characters.
 Generally, broad-leaved evergreen species have thicker leaves than deciduous species, with a larger volume of parenchyma and air spaces per unit leaf area.
 They have larger leaf biomass per unit leaf area, and hence a lower specific leaf area.
 Construction costs do not differ between the groups.
 Evergreens have generally a larger fraction of total plant biomass present as leaves (LMF), but they often have a lower rate of photosynthesis.